 The technology is treating groundwater contaminated with 1,4-dioxane and other volatile organic compounds (VOCs ), which were used in aircraft manufacturing companies in the Tucson airport area from the 1940s to 1970s.

-1,4-dioxane is a contaminant not easily removed with conventional technologies, but TrojanUV advanced oxidation systems destroy VOCs, breaking them down into their harmless components almost instantly.
+1,4-dioxane is a contaminant not easily removed with conventional technologies, but TrojanUV advanced oxidation systems reduce VOCs, breaking them down into their harmless components almost instantly.